indarsinghrajawt/AI-Driven-Business-Analytics-ETL/README.md

 ---

 ## 💡 Learning Outcomes
-From this project, I learned:
+Through this project, I learned:
 - How to build interactive applications using Streamlit
 - How to preprocess and clean CSV data
 - How to train and evaluate machine learning models